skills/introduction-to-secret-scanning/README.md

 # Introduction to secret protection

-_GitHub scans repositories for known types of secrets, such as API keys and authentication tokens, to prevent fraudulent use of secrets that were committed accidentally.
-In this GitHub Skills course you will learn how to enable secret protection to identify secrets and prevent them from being committed to your repository._
+_Learn how to configure secret protection to identify secrets and prevent new ones from being committed to your repository._

 ## Welcome

 Plain-text credentials accidentally stored in repositories on GitHub are a common target for attackers.
 In fact, we find well over a million tokens stored on the GitHub platform each year.
-Secret protection is a powerful tool which allows teams to identify these plain-text credentials, remove them, and create rules to prevent them from being written to GitHub in the first place.

-Secret protection is available **for free for public repositories** on all plans.
-Enterprises that need secret protection capabilities for private repositories should review [GitHub Advanced Security](https://github.com/security/advanced-security).
-Not only does it include secret protection, it also provides advanced static analysis, composition, analysis, and enterprise tools to manage your entire AppSec pipeline and reduce your risk profile.
+Let's learn how to prevent that!

 - **Who is this for**: Developers, DevOps Engineers, security teams.
 - **What you'll learn**: How to identify plain-text credentials in your repository and how to prevent them from being exposed on GitHub in future pushes.